Network Functions

 Network Functions that originate on the server behave exactly the same.

 NetworkFunctions are synchronous, the active thread will yield until the callback returns.
-Consider wrapping FireServer and FireClient calls inside of to avoid interfering with the flow of your game.
+Consider wrapping FireServer and FireClient calls inside of task.spawn to avoid interfering with the flow of your game.